 - feels she is to blame and is wondering how she can “fix” herself.

-Pioneers in Skirts has a secondary audience of parents & mentors who –
+We also made Pioneers in Skirts for the many parents & mentors who –

 - want to help girls carve a successful career path,

 - have already seen the girls in their lives begin to doubt their capabilities, and